In bid to counter China, US ramps up effort to boost military ties in Asia

 Analysts say the US campaign has stirred anger and concern in Beijing.

 “This latest phase really just shows an increase in desperation on the part of the US because taking military measures usually is a last resort.
 Because it’s risky and it’s expensive.
+It’s also very dangerous,” said Andy Mok, senior research fellow at the Center for China and Globalization in Beijing.

-It’s also very dangerous.
-A country that has to resort to these measures, I think, clearly feels it is running out of options and is increasingly desperate to protect its rapidly eroding position in the world,” said Andy Mok, senior research fellow at the Center for China and Globalization in Beijing.
+“A country that has to resort to these measures, I think, clearly feels it is running out of options and is increasingly desperate to protect its rapidly eroding position in the world,” he said.

 “We only need to look at a map of US military assets to see who’s the aggressor.
 It’s not that China has numerous military bases surrounding the United States.
 It’s exactly the opposite.
 So I think any reasonable observer would question this assertion whether China is really engaging in any sort of military provocations here.”